Anthya1104/ebook-fe/README.md

 $ npm start
  ```

 p.s.
-You'll need to clone and run the backend repo meanwhile for live demo<br>
+Meanwhile, you'll need to clone and run the backend repo <br>
 (You can find the backend repo <a href='https://github.com/Anthya1104/ebook-be'>here<a> !)

 ## Credits